petros-d/docs/docs/airflow-api.md

 All Airflow API calls require the following two values:

-- An access token.
+- An access token
-- A Deployment URL.
+- A Deployment URL

 To retrieve an access token, follow the steps in [Request Access Token](api-keys#request-access-token).
 Note that you need to [refresh your access token](api-keys#refresh-access-token) every time you make a request to the Airflow API.
 To avoid manually fetching this token, we strongly recommend adding re-requesting access tokens in any CI/CD pipeline that uses the Airflow API.
 For examples of this implementation, see [CI/CD Templates](ci-cd#cicd-templates).